HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     a size range with `--min` and `--max` options; sequencing depth is adjusted accordingly.

-    For special situations where you need to shift the coverage from the actual alignment start position, use the `--shift` parameter.
-Provide a negative number to shift "upstream" or in the 5' direction.
-See the [ATAC-Seq](#Variation-with-ATAC-Seq) section below for an example.

     To expedite coverage track generation, fragment coverage tracks are binned (10 bp by default for ChIP).
 This greatly reduces computation time while minimally affecting coverage resolution.
 Lambda track binning is set automatically based on